NotePlan/plugins/jgclark.Filer/README.md

 - File the wider block the note link is in?
 If set, this command will include the rest of the following block this line is in: any indented lines, or (if this line is a heading) all lines following until a blank line, or heading of the same level or higher.
 Default is not to use blocks, which only files this line.
 - Where to add in the note: If the [[note link]] doesn't include a heading, then this controls whether filed lines get inserted at the start or end of the note.
 - Allow preamble before first heading?
 If set, some 'preamble' lines are allowed directly after the title.
 When filing/moving/inserting items with these commands, this preamble will be left in place, up to and including the first blank line, heading or separator.
 Otherwise the first heading will be directly after the note's title line (or frontmatter if used).
-- Tag that indicates a [[note link]] should be ignored: If this tag (e.g. "#ignore") is included in a line with a [[note link]] then it (and where relevant the rest of its block) will not be moved or copied.
+- Tag that indicates a [[note link]] should be ignored: if this tag (e.g. "#ignore") is included in a line with a [[note link]] then it (and where relevant the rest of its block) will not be moved or copied.

 In the demo above, the daily note includes the date ("Tues 21/3") as part of the (sub)heading.
 As this is copied into the project log, it serves as an automatic index in that note.
 To add today's date in whatever style you wish is relatively simple using the [date commands in the Templating plugin](https://nptemplating-docs.netlify.app/docs/templating-examples/date-time).

 The **/... (recently changed)** versions of these commands operate on recently-changed calendar notes, not just the currently open one.
-To contol this there's an additional setting:
+To control this there's an additional setting:
 - How many days to include in 'recent' changes to calendar notes?
 This sets how many days' worth of changes to calendar notes to include?
 To include all days, set to 0.

 For example, this can be used to copy at the end of each day from the daily note a section with any completed tasks, and any notes that it contains, to a 'progress log' note.
 This can be run on demand, or could be automated through the following method ...